 Because we are not confined to a brick-and-mortar setting, we don’t face the problem of having limited special education teachers for classes, which allows students and their families to have better access to their teachers.

-The special education program operates on your child’s Individual Education Plan (IEP) documentation, which is based on the evaluation done on the student.
-The virtual program used for your child is unique to the IEP’s demands, and may require either minimal support or necessitate the use of many different services in your home.
+The special education program operates on your child’s individual education plan (IEP) documentation, which is based on the evaluation done on the student.
+The virtual program used for your child is unique to the IEP’s demands and may require minimal support or necessitate the use of many services in your home.

 Our online school employs more than 70 special education teachers and professionals.
 We serve approximately 1,800 special education students throughout Harrisburg, Pittsburgh, Philadelphia and the rest of Pennsylvania.